-Best Off-Road SUV and Truck Options in 2019
+Best Off-Road SUV and Truck Options

 Off-roading vehicles come in all shapes and sizes, but they all have a few things in common.
 Ground clearance, meaning how high the vehicle’s body is from the ground, for one.
 Generally, the higher a vehicle is, the better equipped it is to take conquer rough terrain.
 Another important factor is four-wheel drive.
 While lots of new SUVs have either standard or optional all-wheel drive, four-wheel drive gives a slight advantage in off-road situations as it offers greater control.